jhhspace/discord-pomelo-checker/README.md

 ## How to run the bot
 Make sure you have **Nodejs** installed on your computer.
 Run `node index.js` to run the bot

+## What is the channel-restriction.js?
+Use that if you would like to restrict the command to for example, #bots